Chris Maloney – Advisory Partner

 Having given each customer a grade, it is important for a business owner to establish the likelihood of any rating increase in order to fully assess the long-term value of the client.
 It is important to recognise however that it will be unlikely that a ‘D’ customer could jump up to an ‘A’ or ‘B’.

-So, how do you assess whether a customer rating could be promoted?
-Well the business owner may want to assess whether the following actions have been carried out:
+The business owner may want to assess whether the following actions have been carried out:

 - Renegotiation of the customer’s sale price